 The American Registry for Diagnostic Medical Sonography (ARDMS) and Cardiovascular Credentialing International (CCI) are the official credentialing bodies of the profession.
 These organizations set standards for entry into the credentialing process, administer examinations for cardiovascular technology practitioners, and ensure the integrity of the examination process.
 They also maintain a registry of all certified cardiovascular technology personnel.
-Information and application for cardiovascular technology credentialing exams can be obtained by contacting the ARDMS directly at www.ardms.org or CCI directly at www.cci-online.org.
-In order to take credentialing examinations to become a registered cardiovascular technologist, these organizations require that specific educational requirements have been completed.
-A component of the process is determination of "good moral character".
-The application asks the applicant "Have you ever been found guilty after trial, or pleaded guilty, no contest, or nolo contendere to a crime (felony or misdemeanor) in any court?"
-It is the student's responsibility to seek legal guidance, before starting the Cardiovascular Technology Program, with any concern about meeting these criteria.
+Information and application for cardiovascular technology credentialing exams can be obtained by contacting the ARDMS directly at www.ardms.org or CCI directly at <a href="ht